Features

 Lifespan/Longevity

 A captive plains garter snake was recorded living to almost 8 1/2 years.
-(Ernst and Ernst, 2003)

 Behavior

 Plains garter snakes are active from March to November, depending on the region.
 They may be active for shorter periods in northern portions of their range.
 They hibernate in burrows or rock crevices, although they may emerge on warm, winter days.
 They often hibernate in rodent burrows or ant mounts, but have also been found in crayfish burrows, under sidewalks, in other man made crevices, and even underwater.
 Activity patterns depend on air temperatures.
 They are active during the day at warm temperatures, usually between 21 and 29 degrees Celsius.
 Once the air temperature goes above 31 degrees Celsius, these garter snakes switch their active period to night.
 At much lower temperatures, prairie garter snakes become inactive.
-Where they co-occur with common garter snakes (Thamnophis sirtalis), plains garter snakes generally have higher body temperatures under the same conditions.
+Where they co-occur with common garter snakes ( Thamnophis sirtalis ), plains garter snakes generally have higher body temperatures under the same conditions.
 Daily activity patterns are also influenced by breeding condition, males spend more time active during mating season and females spend more time active when they are pregnant.
 These snakes are solitary outside of brief interactions with mates and grouping during hibernation.
 There is some evidence that they can recognize individuals and form dominance relationships.
-(Ernst and Ernst, 2003)

 Home Range

 Plains garter snakes stay within relatively small home ranges for long periods of time, moving only up to 76 meters over periods of over a year.
 They are not reported to be territorial.
 Individuals released at distances from their area of capture were able to return to their home range over relatively long distances.
 Population densities have been estimated at between 69 to 123 per hectare.
-(Ernst and Ernst, 2003)

 Communication and Perception

 Plains garter snakes use their sense of smell extensively.
 They find prey, mates, and hibernacula by following chemical trails.
 They also use vision and vibrations to detect threats and navigate.
 Some evidence suggests they may navigate using polarized light.
 Males use touch in courtship rituals.
-(Ernst and Ernst, 2003)

 Food Habits